-Naire en Irratas Class Middle Class Conton Class Danastad

-Minor Junior Class Middle Class Senior Class Repeated

-Misbehaviour (Infants and (2 nd - 4 th Class) (5 th - 6 th) Behaviour

-Example 1 st)

-Interrupting Verbal warning Lose 1 Dojo Lose Dojo point 3 strikes -

-class work Lose pom pom and/or verbal And/or time off Golden Time

-warning Golden Time loss/ points loss

-, , ,

-Running in the Reminder Warning Lose Dojo point 3 strikes -

-school building And/or time off Golden Time

-Golden Time loss/ points loss

-Littering Ask child to Pick up your Lose Dojo point 3 strikes -

-around the pick it up litter And/or time off Golden Time

-school Golden Time loss/ points loss

-, , ,

-Not completing On 3 rd occasion Note into Lose Dojo 3 strikes -

-homework contact parents journal Note in Golden Time

-(without journal/email loss to

-explanation parent complete

-from parent) missed

-homework/

-points loss

-Talking out of Non-verbal Reminder Lose Dojo point 3 strikes -

-turn (visual) warning And/or time off Golden Time

-Golden Time loss/ points loss

-Repeated minor behaviour may result in a meeting with parents.
+Minor Misbehaviour Example Junior Class (Infants and 1 st) Middle Class (2 nd - 4 th Class) Senior Class (5 th - 6 th) Repeated Behaviour Interrupting class work Verbal warning Lose pom pom Lose 1 Dojo and/or verbal warning Lose Dojo point And/or time off Golden Time 3 strikes - Golden Time loss/ points loss Running in the school building Reminder Warning Lose Dojo point And/or time off Golden Time 3 strikes - Golden Time loss/ points loss Littering around the school Ask child to pick it up Pick up your litter Lose Dojo point And/or time off Golden Time 3 strikes - Golden Time loss/ points loss Not completing homework (without explanation from parent) On 3 rd occasion contact parents Note into journal Lose Dojo Note in journal/email parent 3 strikes - Golden Time loss to complete missed homework/ points loss Talking out of turn Non-verbal (visual) warning Reminder Lose Dojo point And/or time off Golden Time 3 strikes - Golden Time loss/ points loss Repeated minor behaviour may result in a meeting with parents.
 A short term behaviour chart/ reward system may be implemented to promote positive behaviour.